-- This topic is comprehensively addressed with children's online protection, digital empowerment and digital participation incorporated into national/regional laws, regulations and policies. - There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation). - The BIK / BIK+ strategy is not explicitly referred to in national policies but has informed policy development on children and the digital environment.
+This topic is comprehensively addressed with children's online protection, digital empowerment and digital participation incorporated into national/regional laws, regulations and policies.

-National/regional policies and policy documents explicitly recognise children's rights in the digital environment.
+- There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation). - The BIK+ strategy is an important influence on policy development on children and the digital environment that informs and guides national policies, even if they do not directly refer to BIK+. - National/regional policies and policy documents explicitly recognise children's rights in the digital environment.

-• High Medium Low Other
+High Medium Low Not present

-Coverage of BIK+ issues in national policies Х
+Coverage of BIK+ issues in national policies X

 Integration of policy provision X

 Influence of the BIK+ strategy X

-Recognition of children's rights X
+Recognition of children's rights х